aurovrata/hybrid-html-dropdown/index.markdown

 </script>
 ```

-NOTE: the plugin expects the JSON object to be embedded within the element on which it is intialised.
+NOTE: the plugin expects the JSON object to be embedded within the element on which it is initialised.
 Alternatively, a JSON object can passed in the settings constructor using the dataSet option,

 ```javascript
 new HybridDropdown(el,{